coarsehorse/java-ape/README.md

 Application can be configured locally using `application.properties` or using env variables(`DB_URL`, `JWT_SECRET`, etc.) to run it on remote host.

+By default, a default admin will be created on startup.
+You can control this behavior using `default.admin.*` properties or `DEF_ADMIN_*` env variables.

 ### Screenshots
 <p align="center"><img src="img/Screenshot_6.png"></p>
 <p align="center"><img src="img/Screenshot_7.png"></p>